Oct

 The construction industry is currently facing a crucial challenge in the drive to a circular economy as well as the national targets for greenhouse gas emissions both in the operation and construction of buildings.
 A challenge which the steel construction sector is playing a major part in overcoming.

-The advantage of structural steelwork is that steel can be reused and recycled repeatedly without ever losing its qualities as a building material.
+The advantage of structural steel work is that steel can be reused and recycled repeatedly without ever losing its quality as a building material.
 This unique characteristic gives all steel a high economic value at all stages of its life cycle which, unlike some other construction materials, ensures that it is routinely recovered and reused.

-Because of this, the recovery infrastructure for steel recycling is considerably developed and efficient having been in place for decades.
-The recovery rate at present from demolition sites in the UK is 99% for structural steelwork and 96% for all steel construction products – figures that far exceed those for any other construction material.
+Because of this, the recovery infrastructure for steel recycling is considerably developed and efficient, having been in place for decades.
+The recovery rate at present from demolition sites in the UK are 99% for structural steelwork and 96% for all steel construction products – figures that far exceed those for any other construction material.

-The fundamental basis of this is that steel frames are often what can be described as a collection of parts making it possible for them to be dismantled and reused for new structures.
+The fundamental basis of this is that steel frames are often what can be described as a collection of parts, making it possible for them to be dismantled and reused for new structures.
 With standard section ranges and bolted connections, components can be removed and reused easily while still in their best working condition.
 They can even be reused as entire structures meaning that the steel can be reused continuously and never sent to landfill.
+Consider wood as an illustration: it generates offcuts and produces waste that cannot be utilised, and obtaining the appropriate amount of wood for a project necessitates a wide range of resources.
+However, achieving the “perfect amount of wood” is virtually impossible.
+In contrast, steel presents a different scenario.
+Almost all steel orders are custom-made, resulting in no offcuts, no waste, and no justification for discarding otherwise excellent materials.
+These seemingly insignificant factors can add up significantly.